-The following information, prepared as of March 28, 2023, should be read in conjunction with the audited consolidated financial statements of Gold Springs Resource Corp. ("GRC" or the "Company") for the year ended December 31, 2022 which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following information, prepared as of March 28, 2024, should be read in conjunction with the audited consolidated financial statements of Gold Springs Resource Corp. ("GRC" or the "Company") for the year ended December 31, 2023, which have been prepared in accordance with IFRS Accounting Standards applicable to the preparation of annual financial statements.
 All amounts are expressed in U.S. dollars unless otherwise indicated.